 Are you looking at trial budgeting through a real-world lens?
 Ideally, you receive the sponsor’s budget table, and your site has a standard cost for every protocol item.
 You send your site’s cost request to the sponsor to initiate negotiations, and the sponsor accepts all budget requests within 30 days.

-In reality, most sites see at least one round of negotiation involving phone calls, clarification emails and justification requests.
+In reality, most sites see at least one round of negotiation involving phone calls, clarification emails, and justification requests.
 Prolonged negotiations can lead to study delays.
-How can you streamline the process?
-Following are our top five tips.
+How can you streamline the budgeting process?
+Here are our top five tips:

-1. Standard Fee Schedules – Have a general budgeting process for all studies to ensure budget quality and have cost documentation available before negotiations.
+1. Standard Fee Schedules – Have a standard fee schedule in place to ensure budget quality and have cost documentation available before negotiations begin.
 Standard items include:

 - Time and effort